legendu-net/blog/misc/content/2014-05-19-teradata-sql-tips.markdown

 3. You cannot create a new table using `insert into`.
     `insert into` can only insert into an existing table.

+## Volatile

+There is no way to check if a specific Volatile Table exists besides HELP VOLATILE TABLE which returns all VT. identity, auto increment]:
+1. better not to set value by yourself (even if you can) as confliction might happen later;
+2. insert one by one works well however insert into using select seems not to work as expected ... over (order by field) necessary for row_number() etc.? u can use order by 0 if no ordering wanted ..., and is probably faster ...

 ## Syntax